 quickly – When something is done quickly, it is done very fast, it is done without hesitation.
 So why does this particular adverb annoy me so much?

-suddenly – The use of this word is meant to convey surprise.
+suddenly – This word is meant to convey surprise.
 Many writers use it to astonish the reader and show how fast something happens.
 Instead of using the word “suddenly”, why not just describe what happens?
 That is much more effective, and it pulls the reader into the story.

 Suddenly the chandelier fell from the ceiling. – That is a correct sentence.
 Now ask yourself, what occurred in the sentences leading up to this happening?
 What was the atmosphere in the room?
 Were there people present?
 If so, what were they doing?

 Classical music floated through the crowded ballroom.
-At a crescendo and almost in perfect time with the music, the chandelier fell to the floor, pieces of it flying in every direction.
+During the song’s crescendo and in perfect time with the music, the chandelier’s chain broke.
+The decorative light crashed to the floor, pieces of it flying in every direction.

 Words That Can be Used Instead of Adverbs